MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab03_Power_Automate.md

 The following have been identified as requirements you must implement to complete the project.

-* The unique code assigned to each visitor must be made available to them prior to the visits.
+* The unique code assigned to each visitor must be made available to them prior to their visit.
 * Security personnel needs to receive notifications of visitors overstaying their scheduled timeslots.

 ## Prerequisites

-* Data Model created in Lab01 <href goes here?>
+* Completion of Lab 1 - Data Modeling
-* Campus staff canvas app created in Lab02 <href goes here?>
+* Campus Staff app created in Lab 2 – Canvas App - Part 1

 Things to consider before you begin
 -----------------------------------

--
+-   What is the most appropriate distribution mechanism for the visitor codes.
+-   How overstays could be measured and strict policies enforced.

 Exercise \#1: Create Visit Notification flow
 ===============================